Malwoiniak/thematic-analysis-helper/README.md

 # thematic-analysis-helper
 > An auxiliary tool for thematic analysis in qualitative research using data visualisation in Dash, NLP model and topic modeling.
 >
-> Developed as a final project for the University course (Programming for Digital Humanities, scope: 15 ECTS)
+> Developed as a final project for the University course (Programming for Digital Humanities, scope: 15 ECTS, 2019-2020)

 ## Table of contents
 * [General info](#general-info)